mviereck/x11docker/README.md

  Mediate GPU hardware acceleration for OpenGL / GLX with option `--virtualgl` is possible with VirtualGL.
 Other than option `--gpu`, it works with xpra and Xephyr, too, but has the drawback to break container isolation from display :0.
 For use with trusted images only.
 Needs VirtualGL to be installed on host.

 Using hardware acceleration can degrade or break container isolation.
 Look at table in section "Security".

+Known to work with AMD and Intel onboard-chips using open source drivers.
+Reports of tests with different setups of graphics cards and drivers are appreciated.

 #Pulseaudio sound support
 x11docker supports pulseaudio sound over tcp.
 For this to use, pulseaudio needs to be installed on host and in docker image.